 TORCH is supported by an administrative team, led and overseen by Dr Victoria McGuinness (Head of Cultural Programming and Partnerships).

 Since 2013, TORCH has supported 400 researchers each year; 62 Knowledge Exchange Fellowships; over 50 seed-funded research networks and 10 research programmes.
-During the COVID pandemic, we reached local, national, and global audiences of over 75,000, as we worked to keep the flame of Humanities research burning both within the University the in the wider world.
+Since the beginning of the COVID pandemic, we have reached local, national, and global audiences of around 1.5k each year, as we continue working to keep the flame of Humanities research burning both within the University and in the wider world.

 The TORCH Director, Professor Wes Williams (email@example.com), welcomes questions about the centre and suggestions for research and wider engagement activities.